emmanuel-anguianopita/Time-Varying-Granger-Causality_R/README.md

 Standard Granger causality tests assume a fixed causal structure throughout the sample.
 This is often implausible in macroeconomic and financial data subject to structural breaks, policy changes, or crisis episodes.

-**Shi, Hurn & Phillips (2020)** introduced the three window-based algorithms implemented here — forward recursive (FE), rolling window (RO), and recursive evolving (RE) — as data-driven methods for detecting change points in causal relationships within a lag-augmented VAR framework.
+**Shi, Hurn & Phillips (2020)** introduced the three window-based algorithms implemented here — forward expanding (FE), rolling window (RW), and recursive evolving (RE) — as data-driven methods for detecting change points in causal relationships within a lag-augmented VAR framework.
 The paper derives the limit distributions for the subsample Wald statistics and develops bootstrap methods to control family-wise size across the recursive testing algorithms.
 Simulation evidence in that paper suggests that the recursive evolving algorithm provides the most reliable results, followed by the rolling window method.

 **Otero & Smith (2021)** extend this framework to heterogeneous panel settings and provide a companion Stata implementation.
 This R code adapts that Stata implementation to a single time-series setting, with several extensions (see [Adaptation notes](#adaptation-notes)).